online-photo-submission/cloudcard-photo-downloader/README.md

 - db.mapping.column.photoId
     - default: `PHOTO`
     - description: This is the name of the `BLOB` column into which the cardholder's jpeg encoded image will be stored.
+- db.photoUpdates.enabled
+    - default: `true`
+    - description: This boolean determines if downloaded photos will update existing cardholder photos in the database.
+If a cardholder doesn't yet exist in the database, this will default to an `INSERT` statement and write a new row to the database.
+    - note: If this is set to `false`, downloaded photos will **always** be written to a new row.

 ### Database Connection Settings ([Video](https://youtu.be/JeykYIykI6k))